yeze322/ConvolutionalNeuralNetwork/CNNclassification/readme.md

-This is a simple handwritten digit recognition project.
+This is a simple image classification CNN model.

 Developed under torch7, ubuntu 14.04.